 SAMH is dedicated to mental health and wellbeing for all: with a vision of a society where people are able to live their lives fully, regardless of present or past circumstances.

-Working closely with the SAMH Children and Young People Team the Trainer (Children and Young People) will assist in the development of mental health workshops, trainings and information sessions that can be delivered to children, young people, school/college and other youth organisation staff and parents/carers.
+Responding to training requests the Trainer (Children and Young People) will assist in the development and delivery of mental health workshops, trainings and information sessions to children, young people, school/college, other youth organisation staff and parents/carers.

 Evening and occasional weekend work will be required.